 I recently left my gym after around four and a half years of living and training there, and have been struggling with how to write about it for a number of reasons.
 First of all, it’s been a huge transition for me and the process of that has had a lot more ups and downs than I’d expected it to.
 At times, I’ve wanted to separate myself from all of it and just not think about it for a while.
 Also, after singing my gym’s praises for so long, I figured I’d look like a bit foolish by coming out now and completely contradicting myself.
 Having been so deeply involved with the gym for so long also means that there are some very personal issues involved and I wouldn’t want to air my dirty laundry in public.
 Having said all of this, since starting this blog I’ve always made it paramount to be completely honest about my experiences, no matter how uncomfortable or embarrassing they are, and that includes this one.

-I’ll be clear.
-This post isn’t going to involve me completely trash talking the gym or giving details of my personal problems with it.
-I don’t think it would be fair or appropriate to give the ins and outs of such issues, not least because of how complex they are.
-This is about sharing how the process of leaving has affected me and helping others who may be in similar situations with their gyms.
+This post isn’t going to involve me completely trash-talking the gym or giving details of my complex personal problems with it.
+It’s about sharing how the process of leaving has affected me and helping others who may be in similar situations with their gyms.

 The best way I can describe leaving my gym is by comparing it to breaking out of a toxic relationship.
 Having had a fair amount of shitty boyfriends in my time, the similarities are very clear, and this is a situation that most of us can relate to.